-For the Master of Education program, an applicant must have
+For the Master of Arts in Teaching program and the Master of Education program, an applicant must have

 - 1. a minimum cumulative grade point average of 3.0, and - 2. either a combined minimum verbal and quantitative score of 800 on the GRE, or a minimum score of 380 on the MAT, or Tennessee's minimum qualifying score(s) on the required major Praxis II tests for the student's license.